mtoensing/simpletoc/readme.txt

 * Works with popular AMP plugins.

 == Changelog ==

+= 5.0.35 =
+* Fix: Better handling for `simpletoc-hidden` class to hide headings.
+Thank you blronaldhuereca!

 = 5.0.34 =
 * Feature: Moved list controls to toolbar and rearranged settings to fit block order.